 Once milk is slightly cooled and just warm to the touch add eggs and the prepared yeast mixture to the larger bowl with milk and butter.
 Stir everything together gently.

-Add two cups of flour to liquid mixture.
-When measuring flour loosely fill your measuring cup by spooning in the flour.
-You do not want to scoop the flour straight from the storage container or it will get packed in and you will have too much flour in your dough.
+Next, add two cups of flour to your liquid mixture.
+When measuring flour loosely fill the measuring cup by spooning flour in.
+You do not want to scoop flour straight from the storage container or it will get packed in and you will have too much flour in your dough.

 When ready add two cups of flour to the wet dough mixture and stir to combine.
 Dough should still be pretty sticky or mushy to the touch at this point.

 Slowly add in the last cup of flour, a little at a time being careful not to add too much flour.
 You may not end up using the entire fifth cup of flour.

 You will know your dough is ready when it feels slightly tacky to the touch.
 When you use clean, dry fingertips you could push on the dough and it would not stick to them.
 Add the last cup of flour a tablespoon at a time so you don’t over flour your dough.
 Dough with too much flour makes for tougher rolls.